Big Mama Thornton: Early life and self-taught musicianship

 Thornton was born on December 11, 1926, the sixth of George and Mattie (née Haynes) Thornton's seven children.
 While Thornton's birth certificate states that she was born in Ariton, Alabama, in an interview with Arhoolie Records producer Chris Strachwitz, she claimed Montgomery, Alabama, as her birthplace.
 She was introduced to music in a Baptist church, where her father was a minister and her mother a singer.
-Thornton said: "I used to go to church a lot, but I didn't do too much singing in church.She was later introduced to gospel music by the church and this heavily influenced her artistic side.
+Thornton said: "I used to go to church a lot, but I didn't do too much singing in church."
+She was later introduced to gospel music by the church and this heavily influenced her artistic side.
 Thornton's mother fell gravely ill from tuberculosis.
 Only 13 years of age, Thornton cared for her mother until her death in the Montgomery Tuberculosis Sanatorium in 1939.
-At the time Thornton was still in the third grade.
+At the time Thornton was in the third grade.
 After losing her mother, she was unable to continue to attend school.
 Thornton left school and got a job washing and cleaning spittoons in a local tavern.

 Thornton's talent was self-taught.
 She said: "My singing comes from my experience...
 My own experience.
 I never had no one teach me nothin'.
 I never went to school for music or nothin'.
 I taught myself to sing and to blow harmonica and even to play drums by watchin' other people!
 I can't read music, but I know what I'm singing!
-I don't sing like nobody but myself".
+I don't sing like nobody but myself."
 When Thornton was 8 years old, she taught herself to play the harmonica by watching her older brother, Calliope "Harp" Thornton.
 Observing the rhythm-and-blues singers Bessie Smith and Memphis Minnie, whom she deeply admired, helped develop her singing talent.
 "I just started hearing the blues of Bessie Smith, well I was a kid myself, you know.
-I was a young type of youngster always running around the house humming the blues and my daddy wanted to get me with the razor strap, but I hit the door".
+I was a young type of youngster always running around the house humming the blues and my daddy wanted to get me with the razor strap, but I hit the door."
 Thornton explained her early love of the blues, saying: "My father was a minister.
 He's a Baptist preacher, and my mother she was very religious.
 And me, I don't know what I am, I'm -- well, [I] was just born with the blues...
 I really got the blues, you know, in '39 when I lost my mother, and then I said, 'Well, I don't know what to do'.
 I said, 'Well, I think I want to sing the blues'.
 So I said, well, [at] that time, I was listening to Big Maceo, his "Worried Life Blues" and I said 'I think I want to sing that', and I did.
 That was a beautiful number.
 Yeah."